30+ self-employed tax deductions you should know

 The business side of freelance work can be intimidating.
-In addition to properly managing income flow, expenses, and project workload, there is the matter of taxes.
+In addition to properly managing invoice templates, expenses, and project workload, there is the matter of self employed taxes.
 One way to be certain that you aren’t overpaying each quarter is to be vigilant about claiming legitimate expenses as self employed tax deductions on your income statement.

 The simple rule for deciding what to include is to make certain your expense was used in the day-to-day activities of your business and that you made enough in your business that it can be counted as a business --- and not a hobby.
 The full rules and guidelines for making the determination can be found on the IRS website, and it is also recommended that you consult a tax professional if there is any doubt in your mind as to what counts.